RyanMilb/boltathon/README.md

 - owner: The owner of the credential
 - issuer: The issuer is the entity that verifies the owner.
 This may be some kind of KYC check.
 - verifyer: An entity that uses the credental to authorise access to a service.
+- credential: A document that can be provided as a proof which may be countersigned by a third party

 # Sample credential
 ```did:ln:02cd3967dcef276d329156530a333c0292b43eacd8d229d1d9637a699e12d514e9```